zmproni/obsidian-docs/general-knowledge/academic/machine-learning/hypothesis-testing/type-2-error.md

 # Type 2 Errors
-Is the statistical name given to false negatives.
+Is the statistical name given to **false negatives**.
 Occurs when a test incorrectly fails to reject a false null hypothesis.
 In other words, it's when a test declares that an effect does not exist when in fact it does.
 The probability of making a Type 2 error is represented by the probability of beta (β), which is related to the power of the test.